kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/cloud-services/terraform/alibaba-kubernetes-networking.md

 ## Description

-Create a set of network environment related resources for Kubernetes clusters on AliCloud based on Terraform module
+Create a set of network environment related resources for Kubernetes clusters on AliCloud based on Terraform module.

 ## Specification